s5k6/semaphore/doc/sem.md

   * If multiple commands need to be run, use separate instances of `sem` for waiting and posting.
-This is bash syntax creating a subshell for each file, but never more than four at the same time:
+This is bash syntax creating a sub-shell for each file, but never more than four at the same time:

         for i in path/*; do
             sem foo -i4 -w -v;